The 1+1+2 formalism for Scalar-Tensor gravity: Conclusions.

 \section{Conclusions.}

-In this paper we have used the 1+1+2 formalism to analyse the spherically symmetric metrics in the context of non-minimally coupled Scalar-Tensor (ST) gravity.
+In this paper we have used the 1+1+2 formalism to analyse the spherically symmetric metrics in non-minimally coupled ST gravity.
 As in the case of the 1+3 covariant approach, our method can be easily applied if one treats the non-Einsteinian parts of the gravitational interaction as an effective fluid.

-The key 1+1+2 equations form a closed system of three differential equation plus two constraints, which can be simplified considerably by carefully choosing the radial coordinate.
-Note however, that this choice can result in a decoupling of the key equations, leading to solutions of the 1+1+2 equations which are not solutions of the full Einstein equations.
+The key 1+1+2 equations form a closed system of three differential equation together with two constraints, which can be used to find new exact solutions.
+However, great care should be taken in choosing the radial coordinate, as some of these choices can result in a decoupling of the key equations, leading to solutions of the 1+1+2 equations which are not solutions of the full Einstein equations.

-The main result of this paper relates to the existence of the Schwarzschild solution in ST gravity and on how this impacts on the original formulation of Birkhoff's theorem.
-Using the 1+1+2 equations it is easy to show that no ST theory admits a Schwarzschild solution unless the scalar field is trivial.
+An interesting result of this paper relates to the existence of the Schwarzschild solution in ST gravity and on how this impacts on the original formulation of Birkhoff's theorem.
+Using the 1+1+2 equations it is easy to show in a coordinate independent manner that no ST theory admits a Schwarzschild solution unless the scalar field is trivial.
 It follows that one cannot define a Birkhoff theorem in the usual way.
-Instead we proposed an extension to this theorem (EBT) in which the role of the Schwarzschild solution is taken by the general static and spherically symmetric solution for these theories.
-Using the conformal relation between GR and ST gravity, we demonstrated that the EBT is preserved under a conformal transformation.
-In this way, the knowledge of a unique static and spherically symmetric and asymptotically flat solution in GR minimally coupled to a scalar field leads to the derivation of a number of theories for which the EBT is satisfied.
+One can, however, propose an extension to this theorem (mBT) in which the role of the Schwarzschild solution is taken by the general static and spherically symmetric solution for these theories.
+The problem then arises to determine the existence of this solution.

-The investigation of the detailed properties of these solutions and how they relate to Astrophysics will be the subject of future work.
+A possible way to address this issue can be found using the well known results on the conformal symmetry of vacuum solution for ST gravity.
+Since the 1+1+2 formalism offers a relatively straightforward way to understand the conditions under which the Birkhoff theorem is preserved under conformal transformations, one can use these prescriptions to generate theories and solution that comply the mBT.
+In this way the problem of the existence of mBT complying solution is reduced to the problem of finding solution in the minimally coupled case which satisfies the Birkhoff theorem.

+The 1+1+2 formalism also allows a clear description of two important physical properties of these metric, namely the asymptotic flatness and the presence of quasi local horizons.
+In both cases the 1+1+2 returns some coordinate independent and physically clear conditions, which can be used to characterise the properties static spherically symmetric solutions not only of scalar tensor theories but also of any other extension of general relativity.
+Our results show that the use of this formalism can, as has already been shown in cosmology, help clarify some of the unresolved issues in the physics of LRS-II spacetimes beyond General Relativity.